DragonSenses/Algorithms/LeetCode/141-linked-list-cycle/problem.md

 # Hash Set Approach

-The goal is to check if a linked list contains a cycle.
-To do this we check whether a node had been visited before.
+To detect a cyclic list, check whether a node has been visited through the use of a hash table/hash set.

-One way to track visitations is through a set, in discrete math, is a well-defined collection of distinct objects.

-A natural implementation is a hash table/hash set.
+## **Intuition**

+The idea is to detect a cycle by remembering every node you have visited.
+A linked list with no cycle will eventually reach a null pointer.
+A linked list with a cycle will eventually revisit a node you have already seen.

+Since each node in memory has a unique reference identity, storing visited nodes in a hash table allows constant‑time membership checks.
+If a node appears twice, a cycle exists.

+This approach directly mirrors the definition of a cycle: reaching the same node more than once.